 Usually, PLC is selected for small-scale automation in the industry. discrete machine automation is done by PLC

-Example of industries with small scale automation: –
+Examples of industries with small-scale automation: –

 - Small Packaging industries

 2. Medium-scale automation

 In medium-scale automation, multiple processes are distributed across the plant, and for controlling individual processes separate PLCs are used.
 Because of multiple PLCs, there are many Processes I/O needs to monitor and control.

 SCADA software is selected for monitoring and controlling plant parameters through the HMI.
 These are all the features available in SCADA software.

 - Alarm configuration and management

 - Report generator